SiJiL82/borrow_something/README.md

     - Cancel my requests if I no longer need them.
   - View requests posted by other users.
   - Respond to requests from other users and let them know what I can lend them.
-  - Rate a borrowing transaction so other users know if the requester is trustworthy.

 ## Site Wireframes
 **Index Page**